JonathanRRogers/devpi/postgresql/README.rst

 To change that, use ``storage pg8000:host=example.com,port=5433,database=devpi_prod``.
 The possible settings are: ``database``, ``host``, ``port``, ``unix_sock``, ``user``, ``password``, ``ssl_check_hostname``, ``ssl_ca_certs``, ``ssl_certfile`` and ``ssl_keyfile``.

 If any of the "ssl" settings is specified, a secure Postgres connection will be made.
 Typically, the name of a file containing a certificate authority certificate will need to be specified via ``ssl_ca_certs``.
 By default, the server's hostname will be checked against the certificate it presents.
 Optionally disable this behavior with the ``ssl_check_hostname`` setting.
 Use ``ssl_certfile`` and ``ssl_keyfile`` to enable certificate-based client authentication.
+Blah!

 All user/index files and metadata of ``devpi-server`` are stored in the database.
 A few things and settings are still stored as files in the directory specified by ``--serverdir``.